Item has been added

 Bacillus coagulans — Spore-Forming Anti-Candida Defense

-Critically, vaginal epithelial cells pre-colonized with B. coagulans produced significantly elevated levels of β-defensin-2—an antimicrobial peptide with potent activity against Candida—upon subsequent fungal challenge.
+Critically, epithelial cells pre-colonized with B. coagulans produced significantly elevated levels of β-defensin-2 — an antimicrobial peptide with potent activity against Candida — upon subsequent fungal challenge.
 This suggests B. coagulans doesn't just inhibit Candida directly; it primes the epithelial immune response to be more effective.
-B. coagulans spores were also confirmed to germinate on intestinal epithelial cells, supporting their relevance for gut-level Candida management.[5]
+B. coagulans spores were also confirmed to germinate on intestinal epithelial cells, supporting their relevance for gut-level Candida management specifically.[5]
 Read more in our Bacillus coagulans benefits guide.

 Bacillus subtilis — Immune Modulation Against Candida